 The use of "real world" sounds instead of tone generators as the starting point for sound synthesis is hardly a new concept.
 But it wasn't until the 1980's and the development of affordable digital recording technology that the full potential of this could begin to be realized.
 The ability to process and manipulate recorded sounds using the familiar shaping and modulating tools is a form of hybrid synthesis.
 The simplest implementation of this can be seen in most samplers which basically slap a subtractive synthesis engine onto a digital sample playback device.
 You can do this with the WAE, no problem.
 And we will.
 Later.

 But that is more than enough background for this tutorial.
-We can now practical terms by starting to build our own instruments within the WAE.
+We can now take this knowledge forward with us and explore the WAE in more practical terms by starting to build our own instruments within the WAE.